soundpress/RulesOfNYC/docs/c08/index.rst

    (9) A listing of the employees who will drive vehicles operated, pursuant to this license, and the driver's license numbers, driver's license classes, and driver's license expiration dates of such employees.

-   (10) Evidence of business automobile liability insurance covering every vehicle operated by the applicant in his or her business, whether or not owned by the applicant, and every vehicle hired by the applicant, with liability limits of no less than one hundred thousand dollars ($100,000) for personal injury to any one person and three hundred thousand dollars ($300,000) for personal injury to two (2) or more persons and twenty-five thousand dollars ($25,000) for damage to property.
+   (10) Evidence of business automobile liability insurance covering every vehicle operated by the applicant in his or her business, whether or not owned by the applicant, and every vehicle hired by the applicant, with liability limits of no less than two million dollars ($2,000,000) combined single limit per accident for bodily injury and property damage.
 Such insurance policy must name the Commission as Certificate Holder.

 (d) An applicant eligible for an exemption, pursuant to this section shall be photographed by the Commission and shall be issued a Class 2 registration by the Commission.
 Notwithstanding any other provision of this chapter, if at any time after the issuance of a registration to a business granted an exemption pursuant to this section, the Commission has reasonable cause to believe that any or all of the principals of such business do not possess good character, honesty, and integrity, the Commission may require that such principal(s):